-About the Strasbourg Christmas market
+About the markets

 With over four centuries of history under its belt, that makes the Strasbourg market one of the oldest in Europe and the very first in France.

 The oldest and most famous section of the Christmas market in Strasbourg is the Christkindelsmärik at Place Broglie.
-The name is of Alsatian origin—a German dialect—so it makes sense that it bears resemblance to the famous Christkindlesmarkt of Nuremberg, Germany, and similar markets.
+The name is of Alsatian origin—a German dialect—so it makes sense that it bears resemblance to the famous Christkindlesmarkt of Nuremberg, Germany and similar markets.
 Over 100 stalls fill the tree-lined square in the city center, making for a festive atmosphere day or night.

 The Christkindelsmärik features many traditional decorations, including Christmas lights, nativity scene figurines, and colorful ornaments.
 Craftsmen also offer local food products and arts and crafts.
 You’ll see everything from local honey and wine to leather craftsmen, jewelry makers, and coppersmiths.

 At Place Kelber, the star of the show is the unmissable Great Christmas Tree.
 The tree, which is often over 100 feet (30 m) tall is the symbol of Strasbourg at Christmas.
-Every day at 5pm, you can watch the tree come to life with brilliant lights as the sun is setting.
+Every day at 4pm, you can watch the tree come to life with brilliant lights as the sun is setting.

 Place de la Cathédrale